rust-lang/google-summer-of-code/README.md

 Thus we would like to restart this project from scratch.

-We will tune the project to the preexisting knowledge and interests of the gsoc contributor, so it may be a
+We will tune the project to the preexisting knowledge and interests of the contributor, so it may be a:

-* graphical frontend (anything from using a gui toolkit, to just using a game engine with the usual gui tools),
+* graphical frontend (anything from using a GUI toolkit, to just using a game engine with the usual gui tools),
-* terminal ui frontend, or
+* terminal UI frontend, or
 * just a plain terminal shell (like gdb).

 Ideally the debugger would be built in a way that the parts that would be useful to other frontends are split out into crates.